 Paper is made up of small fibers.
 When these fibers absorb water, they swell up and the paper expands.
 This makes the creases flatten out, which in turn makes the flower open.

 Different types of paper soak up water at different speeds.
 This explains why a tissue paper flower opens almost immediately on contact with water while a cardstock flower may take a minute or so to slowly blossom.

 Experiment with several different kinds of paper to see for yourself!

 Super Cool Science Kit

-For more kid-friendly science projects young scientists will love, grab our Super Cool Science Kit including our 30 favorites PLUS a science journal.
+For more kid-friendly science projects young scientists will love, grab our 30 Science Experiments (plus a no prep journal to record results!) in our shop.